9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 the new sequence that leads to the new check digit.

 This might seem a bit much to digest, but an example will make it clear.
-Let\'s say the check digit we\'re looking at is `4`, the sequence leading to it is `[1,3]`, and the digit we want to add to the map is `8`.
-The sum of `4` and `8`, modulo 10, is `2`, so this is the key we\'ll be inserting into the map.
-The sequence that leads to the new check digit `2` is thus `[8,1,3]`, so this is what we\'ll insert as the value.
+Let's say the check digit we're looking at is `4`, the sequence leading to it is `[1,3]`, and the digit we want to add to the map is `8`.
+The sum of `4` and `8`, modulo 10, is `2`, so this is the key we'll be inserting into the map.
+The sequence that leads to the new check digit `2` is thus `[8,1,3]`, so this is what we'll insert as the value.

-For each digit in a sequence, we\'ll generate a new solution map, using that digit and an older solution map.
+For each digit in a sequence, we'll generate a new solution map, using that digit and an older solution map.

 :::: captioned-content